 The Nerd: Clear skies and a bright sun made the colors vivid on the Baltimore Orioles we saw.
 Near the bridge over the lagoon we watched one female oriole working to build a nest.
 Repeatedly she would bring a thin stick to a low hanging branch and carefully weave it amongst the small twigs there.
 I find it incredible that somehow these birds are able to weave their nests using just their mouth.
 (No hands!)
 Watching this bird maneuvering what seemed like almost the first twig for the nest, it was difficult to imagine how she was going to get the construction started.
 Nearby to where she was working were two oriole nests from the year before.
 As we were leaving the park I heard a familiar sound: the begging call of a juvenile European Starling.
 We found the youngster sitting midway up a tree, loudly proclaiming its hunger.
 For me, the first begging starling I hear marks the official start of the summer season.
 Summer seems to have come early this year.

 The Bird: This was my first time seeing a Baltimore Oriole actually building its nest.
 The Nerd laughed at my description of what the “sack” is reminiscent of…but hey, that kind of humor/thinking helps to remember what things are.
 Humor is a very important component to birding and our adventures!
 We’ve had a lot of fun!
 Also, I love it when we get to meet people on our adventures.
 A man came up to us and said that there was a Bald Eagle that caught a duck in the lagoon a week before and we were happy to listen to his story.
 (Privately, the Nerd was a bit skeptical, thought perhaps it might’ve been a Red-tailed Hawk).
-Either way – that man was watching birds (knew he saw a raptor), he was noticing, and sharing it with us (how is not something?).
+Either way – that man was watching birds (knew he saw a raptor), he was noticing, and sharing it with us.
 Love that!
-There was an excellent view of Sears Tower (forever) along with a beautiful field house and lagoons...a new golf course was in construction too...but do they know that birding is the new golf???
+There was an excellent view of Sears Tower (forever) along with a beautiful field house and lagoons...a new golf course was in construction too...but don’t they know that birding is the new golf???

 Adventure pairs well with: Bridgeport Coffee.
 AM: Two large coffees to go, no room for cream please!
 PM: Lagunitas.
 Too close to Douglas Park not to go!
 The Nerd: ?
 The Bird: Dogtown Pale Ale.
 Cheers to a better memory!